Dr. Sylvia K. Plevritis, Chair

 Dr. Tian is Director of the Data Management and Statistical Core in the Stanford Alzheimer Disease Research Center.
 He has published more than 200 peer-reviewed journal articles and is the co-editor of the book, Advanced Medical Statistics (2016).
 He also served on the board of the International Chinese Statistical Association, and as the Associate Editor of Statistics in Medicine, Biometrics, Chance, and Statistical Theory and Related Fields.
 Dr. Tian has considerable experience in statistical methodological research, planning large epidemiological studies, designing randomized clinical trials, and conducting applied data analysis.
 His methodological research interests include survival analysis, resampling method, precision medicine, meta-analysis, statistical learning, causal inference, and clinical trial (the list will grow longer as time goes by).
 He not only loves statistical methodology research, but also welcomes any interesting collaboration opportunities with clinicians and medical researchers.

-Erika Strandberg, Executive Director of the Biomedical Informatics Training Program
+Dr. Steven Bagley, Interim Executive Director of Biomedical Informatics Graduate Program

 Michael Negrette, Director of Finance and Administration (DFA)